rasbt/pattern_classification/resources/data_glossary.md

 <br>
 <br>

-<a class="mk-toclify" id="proportion-of-variance-explained"></a>
+<a class="mk-toclify" id="proportion-of-variance-explained-pve"></a>
-#### Precision and Recall
+#### Proportion of Variance Explained
 [[back to top](#table-of-contents)]

-In dimensionality reduction context, proportion of variance explained (PVE) represnts how much of the total variance is captured by the new selected axes (for example by principal components).
-It is computed by the sum of variance of new component axes devided by the total variance.
+In the context of dimensionality reduction, the proportion of variance explained (PVE) describes how much of the total variance is captured by the new selected axes, for example,  principal components or discriminant axes.
+It is computed by the sum of variance of new component axes divided by the total variance.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>